mkruisbrink/mkruisbrink.github.io/_posts/2022-11-11-explore-data-visualisation.md

 ---
-#layout: post
-title: The basics of data visualisation in R
+title: "The basics of data visualisation in R"
-subtitle: The best part of any analysis is when you can dive in an visualise the data
-excerpt: "These are the basics of visualizing data in R, using only the tidyverse functionality."
+excerpt: "These are the basics of visualizing data in R, using only the tidyverse functionality"
 header:
   overlay_image: /assets/images/midjourney-optimised/big-computer-screen-financial-dashoard-optimised.jpg
 category:
   - Exploration
 ---

 > These long form articles are part of a series in which I go through